Wave interference: Radio interferometry

 The Very Large Array, an interferometric array formed from many smaller telescopes, like many larger radio telescopes.

 In 1946, a technique called astronomical interferometry was developed.
 Astronomical radio interferometers usually consist either of arrays of parabolic dishes or two-dimensional arrays of omni-directional antennas.
 All of the telescopes in the array are widely separated and are usually connected together using coaxial cable, waveguide, optical fiber, or other type of transmission line.
 Interferometry increases the total signal collected, but its primary purpose is to vastly increase the resolution through a process called Aperture synthesis.
 This technique works by superposing (interfering) the signal waves from the different telescopes on the principle that waves that coincide with the same phase will add to each other while two waves that have opposite phases will cancel each other out.
 This creates a combined telescope that is equivalent in resolution (though not in sensitivity) to a single antenna whose diameter is equal to the spacing of the antennas farthest apart in the array.

 Acoustic interferometry

-An acoustic interferometer is an instrument for measuring the physical characteristics of sound waves in a gas or liquid, such velocity, wavelength, absorption, or impedance.
+An acoustic interferometer is an instrument for measuring the physical characteristics of sound waves in a gas or liquid, such as velocity, wavelength, absorption, or impedance.
 A vibrating crystal creates ultrasonic waves that are radiated into the medium.
 The waves strike a reflector placed parallel to the crystal, reflected back to the source and measured.